 1. What does Kinabalu mean?

-Kinabalu – a corruption of local words that could mean “Chinese Widow”, in allusion to the failure of legendary Chinese attempts to obtain a pearl guarded by a dragon atop the mountain, resulting in death – a widowed women.
+Kinabalu – is a local word that could mean “Chinese Widow”, in allusion to the failure of legendary Chinese attempts to obtain a pearl guarded by a dragon atop the mountain, resulting in death – a widowed women.
 However, it is more likely perhaps that the Dusun word “Nabalu” is the root, generally believed to mean “Resting Place of The Dead”.